Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-We started off half term with a family Bath mini break, to one of my favourite places in the UK.
+We started off half term with a family Bath mini break on a self catering holiday, to one of my favourite places in the UK.
 We haven’t really explored Bath with the children before so it was great to go on a city break and do things we wouldn’t usually do – with the main focus of our trip being to visit The Roman Baths, somewhere I hadn’t been since I was LP’s age.

 Where did we stay for our Family Bath Mini-Break?

-We stayed at SACO Apartments on St James Parade overnight which was a great base to explore the city.
+We stayed at SACO Apartments on St James Parade overnight which was a great base for a short break to explore the city and all of the Bath attractions.
 They have parking, wifi and even a welcome pack to get you started – it was lovely to have milk, tea and breakfast staples ready and one less thing to worry about.

 The children had their own room and it really was like a home from home.
-It’s also in the heart of Bath meaning that all of the tourist attractions are right on your doorstep and easily accessible.
+It’s also in the heart of Bath meaning that Bath spa and all of the tourist attractions are right on your doorstep, walking distance and easily accessible.

 What did we do during our Family Bath Mini-Break?